heyshouzi/go2-visualnav-transformer/README.md

 This command opens up 4 windows:

-1. `roslaunch vint_locobot.launch`: This launch file opens the usb_cam node for the camera, the joy node for the joystick, and several nodes for the robot’s mobile base.
+1.`python video_stream_publisher.py`: This is the video stream from the go2 camera..
-2. `python explore.py --model <model_name>`: This python script starts a node that reads in image observations from the `/usb_cam/image_raw` topic, inputs the observations and the map into the model, and publishes exploration actions to the `/waypoint` topic.
+2. `python explore.py --model <model_name>`: This python script starts a node that reads in image observations from the `/robot/front_camera/image_raw` topic, inputs the observations and the map into the model, and publishes exploration actions to the `/waypoint` topic.
-3. `python joy_teleop.py`: This python script starts a node that reads inputs from the joy topic and outputs them on topics that teleoperate the robot’s base.
+3. `python pd_controller.py`: This python script starts a node that reads messages from the `/waypoint` topic (waypoints from the model) and outputs velocities to navigate the robot’s base.

-4. `python pd_controller.py`: This python script starts a node that reads messages from the `/waypoint` topic (waypoints from the model) and outputs velocities to navigate the robot’s base.
+4. `python go2_control.py`: This python script will subscribe in the velocities from the `/cmd_vel_mux/input/navi` topic and then through the unitree_sdk, it will send the velocities to the robot.

-When the robot is finishing navigating, kill the `pd_controller.py` script, and then kill the tmux session.
-If you want to take control of the robot while it is navigating, the `joy_teleop.py` script allows you to do so with the joystick.
+When the robot is finishing navigating, kill the `go2_control.py` script, and then kill the tmux session.

 ### Adapting this code to different robots